 (907) 451-0088 or toll free

 HughesNet Gen5, a KA band service from the new Jupiter 2 satellite, is available now in select areas, including some parts of Fairbanks.
-HughesNet plans run at 25 Mb/s for plan data, with consumer plans available up to 50 GB/month.
+HughesNet plans run at 25 Mb/s download speed for all plans.

 Please call our office or use our contact form to find out if you have coverage.